 Section 1.
 Annual Meeting

-The Annual Meeting of the Club shall be held, when possible, in conjunction with the Club Specialty each year at a place, date and hour designated by the Board of Directors.
-The Corresponding Secretary shall mail written notice of such meeting at least 30 days, and not more than 60 days, prior to the date of the meeting.
+The Annual Meeting of the Club shall be held in conjunction with the Club Specialty each year at a place, date and hour designated by the Board of Directors.
+The Corresponding Secretary shall mail or email in accordance with AKC policy written notice of such meeting at least 30 days, and not more than 60 days, prior to the date of the meeting.
 The quorum for such meetings shall be 10% of the members in good standing.

 Section 2.
 Special Club Meetings